Eschatologue/CM_wiki/docs/class/bard/index.md

 Anything can inspire a new song or tale, so Bards are fascinated by almost everything.
 They have a wide-ranging knowledge of many subjects and develop an aptitude to do almost anything well.
 Bards become masters of many things, including performing music, working magic, and making jests.

 Not every singer or poet in a tavern or jester in a royal court is a Bard.
 Harnessing the Words of Creation requires hard work and some measure of natural talent that most troubadours and jongleurs lack.
-A Bard’s life is spent wandering across the land gathering lore, telling stories, and living on the gratitude of audiences, much like any other entertainer.
-But Bards’ depth of knowledge and mastery of magic sets them apart.
+A Bard's life is spent wandering across the land gathering lore, telling stories, and living on the gratitude of audiences, much like any other entertainer.
+But Bards' depth of knowledge and mastery of magic sets them apart.

 #### Bard Table